MarkhamLee/internet-and-iot-data-platform/etl_pipelines_nodejs/README.md

 * the folders for the TypeScript ETLs only contain the source files, you will have to transpile them into JavaScript to run them.
 * I used npm as the package manager
 * **Key commands:**
-  * "npm install" build all the packages
+  * Run "npm install" build all the packages when you first setup the project.
-    * For example: you update a package version number in /common/package.json and then run npm install from that folder, it will then update the package-lock.json everyplace that package is referenced.
-Next, check it into GitHub and containers that use that fill will be rebuilt via a GitHub Action and then deployed to Docker Hub.
   * "npx tsc --init" to initialize the project
   * "npx tsc" to transpile the .ts files into .js ones
   * "node index.js" to run the ETL
+  * You should also run "npm install" when you update package versions, for example:
+    * You update a package version number in /common/package.json to address a security vulnerability or to use new functionality.
+You would then run "npm install" from that folder, in order to update the package-lock.json everyplace that package is referenced.
+    * After the above run "npm audit fix" to address any other known security vulnerabilities.
+    * Next, check it into GitHub and containers that use that file will be rebuilt via a GitHub Action and then deployed to Docker Hub.
 * When cloning these folders, you will need to run the NPM install command in the "common" folder as well as the folder for an individual ETL
 * The following has to be added to the tsconfig.json for a given project/ETL folder so it can use the common files